-The list also includes certain French overseas territories (Mayotte, New Caledonia, French Polynesia, Saint Pierre and Miquelon and Wallis and Futuna) and the Dutch overseas territories (Netherlands Antilles and Aruba).
+The list also includes certain French overseas territories (Mayotte, New Caledonia, French Polynesia, Saint Pierre and Miquelon and Wallis and Futuna) and the Dutch overseas territories (Aruba).
 Those overseas territories are not members of the EU/EEA but are part of the membership of France and the Kingdom of the Netherlands of the FATF.

 The UK Crown Dependencies (Jersey, Guernsey, Isle of Man) may also be considered as equivalent by Member States.
-The Crown Dependencies are considered to be equivalent by the UK.
 Gibraltar is also directly subject to the requirements of the money laundering directive, which it has implemented.
 It is therefore considered to be equivalent for these purposes.